 Can valuation be learned?
 Or should it be based on instincts only?

 This article has answered the question “What is an angel investor and how to become a successful one?”
 Valuation of a startup and how to determine it is one of the most important skills a good investor must possess.
 But, can one learn valuation?
 Or is it based on one’s instincts?

 The good news is that valuation is a skill that can definitely be learned.
 Instinct plays a huge role in the mix, maybe when it comes to trusting the business idea or team members.
 Valuation, on the other hand, is a logical, structured, and almost mathematical approach.
 If you wish to explore finance-related programs, click here.

 Also, the Corporate Valuation Program by Columbia Business School Executive Education is a special program that has been designed to help investors make informed investment decisions for maximum profitability.
-The aim of the progam is to help investors of all kinds make accurate valuations and minimize risk.
+The aim of the program is to help investors of all kinds make accurate valuations and minimize risk.
 It is a six-week program priced at US$2,600.

 Angel investors can choose to invest and only get a stake in the company.
 In some cases, they might also wish to be a part of the decision-making.
-To help the company grow, they can leverage their experience, knowledge, and interest in the sector.
+To help the company grow, professionals can leverage their experience, knowledge, and interest in the sector.
 It is advisable to make intentions very clear before investing in order to avoid conflicts in the future.
 If you wish to know more about the entrepreneurship programs offered by Emeritus, click here.